Carvales/control-systems-visu-tools/README.md

 # Control Systems Visualisation Tools

-### Description
+## Description
-If you are a Control System student and you need to experience stuff in order to learn ...
+This repository is intended for :
-If you are a Control System teacher and you want to include visual, practical and pedagogical elements in your courses ...
+- Control System students that need to experience stuff in order to learn.
-This directory is for you !
+- Control System professors that want to include visual, practical and pedagogical elements in your lectures.

-I propose matlab applications to visualize and understand systems.
+Matlab applications are proposed to visualize and understand systems.

 ## Available tools: